Complete denture occlusion

-Occlusion according to The Glossary of Prosthodontic Terms Ninth Edition is defined as 'the static relationship between the incising or masticating surfaces of the maxillary or mandibular teeth or tooth analogues'.
+Occlusion according to The Glossary of Prosthodontic Terms Ninth Edition is defined as "the static relationship between the incising or masticating surfaces of the maxillary or mandibular teeth or tooth analogues".

 When exploring different complete denture occlusal schemes, it is more useful to define occlusion as the relative movement of one object to another viz the dynamic relationship between mandible to the maxillae during function.
 Bilateral balanced occlusion and non-balanced occlusion are two separate entities that make up complete denture occlusion.
 Bilateral balanced occlusion is observed when simultaneous contacts achieved in both centric and eccentric positions.
 Non-balanced occlusion is seen when teeth do not occlude in simultaneous contacts.
 Both concepts will be explored in greater detail in the following article.

 Historical background

-Historically, complete denture occlusion adopted a balanced occlusal scheme (i.e. balanced articulation: 'the bilateral simultaneous occlusal contact of the anterior and posterior teeth in excursive movements' synonyms bilateral balanced occlusion.
-Indeed, the bilateral balanced occlusion (BBO) scheme was adopted for reconstruction of dentate patients by both the gnathology school working on the West Coast of America and the Pankey-Mann Schuyler group working on the East Coast of the United States of America observed that using a balanced occlusion in dentate patients was suboptimal, in that this was associated this with restoration failure and cheek biting.
+Historically, complete denture occlusion adopted a balanced occlusal scheme (i.e. balanced articulation: "the bilateral simultaneous occlusal contact of the anterior and posterior teeth in excursive movements" synonyms bilateral balanced occlusion.
+Indeed, the bilateral balanced occlusion (BBO) scheme was adopted for reconstruction of dentate patients by both the gnathology school working on the West Coast of America and the Pankey-Mann Schuyler group working on the East Coast of the United States observed that using a balanced occlusion in dentate patients was suboptimal, in that this was associated this with restoration failure and cheek biting.
 There has been a gradual erosion for this approach for both dentate and edentulous patients.

 Generally, complete denture occlusion should be influenced by patient satisfaction following a paternalistic shift in the provision of dental care.
 Besford et al. suggests that provision that complete denture anterior disclusion should be driven by patient's aesthetic preferences incorporating an overjet.
-He describes that there should be a shift from a standardized visual aesthetic and instead the appearance of the complete denture should enable patients to 'regain their own personal imperfect dental identity', disregarding any occlusal scheme.
+He describes that there should be a shift from a standardized visual aesthetic and instead the appearance of the complete denture should enable patients to "regain their own personal imperfect dental identity", disregarding any occlusal scheme.
 Notably, studies have found that canine guidance occlusion (CGO) has superior patient preference compared to Bilateral Balanced Occlusion (BBO).

 Lemos et al. (2018) compared BBO to other occlusal schemes such as CGO and lingualized occlusion (LO).
 In this systematic review, they evaluated 18 studies with the aim of establishing which of the different occlusal schemes achieved higher patient satisfaction and masticatory performance.
 The results showed favourable outcomes from LO (five articles) for both these parameters.
 There was no significant difference between 'BBO and other schemes in terms of patient satisfaction and quality of life' in the remaining 13 articles.
 A possible explanation for this might be that LO penetrates the bolus better than BBO.
 From the patient's point of view, occlusal schemes are inconsequential compared to receiving the prosthesis.